opencontainers/image-spec/artifacts/mediaTypes.md

 ## OCI image index

 An OCI index is a higher-level manifest which contains a collection of image manifests, typically used for one or more platforms.
-In this example, the image index is used to group an image an it's associated docs.
+In this example, the image index is used to group an image an its associated docs.

 > **Note:**  The artifact spec does not account for a new typed index.
 The proposal focuses on manifest being the unique artifact type.